-Amanda Laird Cherry studied Clothing Design graduating in 1983.
+Amanda Cherry studied Clothing Design at Technikon Natal (now Durban University of Technology) and graduated in 1983.

 My collections are a sculptural exploration to make what I have in my head tangible.
 Clothing allows me to incorporate my other great loves – fine art and drama – into a sustainable business.
 It also resolves the desire I have for greater political engagement by enabling me to use clothes to tell stories about the beauty of SA and its people to promote greater dialogue and reconciliation.